 - Perform evening supervision duties for teaching laboratories as scheduled.

-- Order and prepare materials for assigned laboratories and facilities, ensure scientific equipment/instrumentation is functional and that all supplies are available when required.
+- Order and prepare materials for assigned laboratories and facilities, ensures scientific equipment/instrumentation is functional and that all supplies are available when required.

-- Assist with lab development (including virtual and/or remotely delivered labs), including researching methods, performing experiments and writing optimal experimental procedures and protocols, as required and for approval, for assigned laboratories, equipment, and facilities.
+- Assist with lab development, includes researching methods, performing experiments and writing optimal experimental procedures and protocols, as required and for approval, for assigned laboratories, equipment, and facilities in the areas of Biochemistry and Organic Chemistry.

 - Participate in the Department’s TA Orientation and Safety Training Programs.

-- Maintain and upgrade the Department’s service support facilities (e,g. water purification, cold rooms, centrifuges, balances, ovens), including liaising with external suppliers.
+- Maintain and upgrade the Department’s service support facilities (e,g. water purification, cold rooms, centrifuges, balances, ovens), includes liaising with external suppliers.

 - Assist in the planning of department installations, and in modifications to existing facilities.